microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

 - Azure Kubernetes Service
 - Event Hub Namespace
 - IoT Hub
-- KeyVault
+- Key Vault
 - Log Analytics Workspace
 - Logic App (with the Office 365 activity for sending email)
 - Storage Account
 - Service Bus Namespace

-*If you can't instantiate some of these resources, you won't be able to complete the part of the challenge that uses them, but you may still be able to complete the other challenges*
+_If you can't instantiate some of these resources, you won't be able to complete the part of the challenge that uses them, but you may still be able to complete the other challenges_

 #### Special Considerations for Azure Kubernetes Service (AKS)